About 30,000 individuals require emergency treatment, and 150 die every year because of allergic reactions to food.

 3. Fish

-Fish, often known as a source for delicious cuisine and vital nutrients, has its own share of allergens that you should be aware of.
+Fish, often known as a source for delicious cuisine and vital nutrients, has its own share of allergens that won it a place in the FDA allergen list.
 Over two percent of adults and 0.5% of children are sensitive to fish allergens which can lead to eczema, nasal congestion, and much worse.

 What are the fish labeling requirements in 2024?